What They Do: Dental assistants provide patient care, take x rays, recordkeeping and schedule appointments.

 Following is everything you need to know about a career as a dental assistant with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

-Minimum Requirements for Care Assistants.
 Provide help with personal care including washing, dental, showering and toileting.
-QQI Level 5 ‘Care Skills’.
+We provide top quality non-medical care support services for our clients in…

 Dental assistants perform many tasks, ranging from patient care and taking x rays to recordkeeping and scheduling appointments.
 Their duties vary by state and by the dentists' offices where they work.